 - 1 large bay leaf

-- One 3-pound corned beef brisket (in package with spice packet)
+- 1 3-pound corned beef brisket (in package with spice packet)

-- One 12-ounce bottle of dark beer such as stout or porter (for a nonalcoholic version, replace the beer with an additional 1½ cups beef broth)
+- 1 (12-ounce) bottle of dark beer such as stout or porter

 - 1 tablespoon apple cider vinegar